encord-team/encord-active/docs/docs/cli/metric-management.md

 ## metric remove

-The `metric remove` command removes metrics from the list of attached metrics.
+The `metric remove` command removes metrics from the project.
+Deleted metrics will not be available to run on the project data, but their results will still appear in the UI.

 ```shell
 encord-active metric remove "Metric Title"